e-harrell/hbcu/README.md

 # hbcu
-Data visualization project with data on HBCUs from the UD Dept. of Education
+Data visualization project with data on HBCUs from the US Dept. of Education